Frequently asked questions

 Further information about Holistic Education from online resources can be found on Holistic Learning.

 Online courses operate from the same timetable as on-campus courses and so are subject to the dates contained in the Bulletin and Schedule.
-That means that we officially begin the course on July 4 and class participation ends on August 12, 2022.
-Final papers and projects have until August 20 to be submitted.
+That means that we officially begin the course on July 2 and class participation ends on August 12, 2022.
+Final papers and projects have until August 18 to be submitted if extension is requested.
 This is an absolute deadline.
 For those eager to get started, it is recommended that you look at the readings in advance.
-Quercus and Pepper will be open on July 4.
+Quercus and Pepper will be open on July 1.

 I encourage students to bookmark http://astralsite.com/5011 as useful links are on that page.
 The CTL5011 information site is a helpful reference giving resources for the course.
 Most work is done with Pepper the same Learning Management system used at OISE for Additional Qualifications courses for educators.
 Limited resources are in Quercus.